hadron-project/hadron/README.md

 =======
 A distributed streaming and messaging platform written in Rust.

 Railgun's mission statement is to be the singular platform for all streaming and messaging needs, to advance the state of the art in exactly-once idempotent stream processing, all to provide developers a better tool to reduce error handling and complexity in building distributed systems.
-Railgun alltogether replaces other messaging and streaming platforms and removes the need for other intra-service communication patterns like gRPC & REST.
+Railgun altogether replaces other messaging and streaming platforms, removes the need for other intra-service communication protocols like gRPC or REST, and inherently acts as a service discovery mechanism.

 Railgun is built around three core primitives: ephemeral messaging, RPC messaging & durable streams.
 Ephemeral messaging offers topic based publish/subscribe patterns with wildcards, fanout, load balancing queue groups, and more.
 RPC messaging offers request/response patterns for service-oriented architectures.
 Durable streams offer configurable durability, robust consumer patterns and also offer opt-in unique ID validation on messages for server enforced "exactly once" semantics.